What is the PANCE Exam?

 PANCE exams are administered by the National Commission on Certification of Physician Assistants (NCCPA).
 You can find information on the NCCPA website about the PANCE Exam here.

 PANCE Exam Data for SPAS Graduates

-You may review and download the official NCCPA report on the first-time PANCE pass rates for the Class of 2016 and 2017.
+You may review and download the official NCCPA report on the first-time PANCE pass rates.